ikoide/PongAlgorithms/README.md

 ```
 if ball.yvelocity / 17 == 1:
 ```
-and
+this means its positive, and
 ```
 else:
 ```
-If the ball y position is greater than 360 than it is either going to make a double bounce down or a single bounce up because
+means its negative.
+If the ball y position is greater than 360 than it is either going to make a double bounce down or a single bounce up.
+If its less than 360 than it will make a double bounce up or a single bouce down.
 ```
 if ball.y > 360:
 ```